laurb9/PanoController-Firmware/README.md

 upgrade for the Gigapan EPIC 100, but designed to be flexible and support home-brew panoramic platforms.

-Current state: functional on prototype board, tested in the field.
+Current state: fully functional prototype board, field-tested, frequently upgraded.

 <img src="images/prototype.jpg" width="400" alt="Pano Controller Prototype Board installed in Gigapan EPIC 100">

 ## Features:
+### Software
+- **Zero-motion shutter delay!**
+  When gyro is connected, waits for platform to stabilize before triggering.
+Useful to compensate for tripod stability, platform's own movement or wind gusts.
+- Focal length presets from 12 to 600mm.
+Precise sub-degree movement control.
+- Seamless 360 pano option
+- Display:
+  - Estimated time left in minutes, taking into account average zero-motion wait time.
+  - Battery status
+  - Grid size and position
+- Precision movement control
+- Multiple delay options: pre-shutter and post-shutter, short or long shutter pulse (for bracketing).

+### Hardware
 - OLED 128x64 display
 - Joystick menu navigation and optional IR remote
-- Camera focal length presets from 12 to 680mm
+- Camera focal length presets from 12 to 600mm
-- 360 pano option
 - Can operate with battery voltage from 10V down to 6V
-- Lower power usage and later cutoff than original Gigapan
+- Lower power usage and later voltage cutoff than original Gigapan
-- Status display during pano:
-  - photo number and total number of photos
-  - position on grid
-  - full grid size
-  - progress bar
-  - estimated time left in minutes
-  - battery status

 ## Wiring map